jworth/testclass/course/content/en/class1/intro.md

 optional: false
 title: Introduction to Week 1
 description: >-
+  Welcome to the first installment of **Talking Pictures**, a new kind of socially driven online course.

-  This week we are finding out about evidence in photography.
-Click explore to find out how to prepare your first Four Corners submission.
+  This week we are finding out about the importance evidence in photography, and the role it plays in our decisions as photographers and consumers of media.

+  Before the first "live class" starts, you should read the preparation material and submit your first Four Corners image.
+You can then get peer feedback and join discussion about your submission before the live class starts later in the week.
 expectsubmission: true
 ---
 # Week 1 - Evidence